pwighton/ci-qms/QM-001--QualityManual.md

 Section 8.3, ICH E6(R2) Sections 5.0, 5.1 and 6.0, ICH E8(R1) Section 5, and
 applicable regulatory guidance documents.

-All Study Design Reviews related to *clinical investigations* shall be performed and documented in accordance with the Study Design Review Procedure, SOP-005.
+All Study Design Reviews related to *observational studies* shall be performed and documented in accordance with the Study Design Review Procedure, SOP-005.